 Now that we better understand the importance of Learning and Development and how animation can play an integral part in a successful learning plan for employee development, let’s explore an example.

 Xaxis – Always Learning

 We worked with the Learning and Development team at Xaxis to create animated branded videos and accompanying assets for their global initiative, Always Learning.

-In early 2020, we were briefed to create a new brand for Xaxis’s global People and Performance team.
-It needed to be bright, vibrant and engaging, as well as personable and human without relying too heavily on photography that might culturally unbalance global assets.
+We were briefed to create a new brand for Xaxis’s global People and Performance team.
+It needed to be bright, vibrant and engaging, as well as personable and human, without relying too heavily on photography that might culturally unbalance global assets.

-Among the deliverables required was a promotional launch film, initially intended for a conference in late March, a learning and development brochure and assorted graphic assets to allow internal teams the flexibility to create branded emails, intranet pages and newsletters.
+Among the deliverables required was a promotional launch film, a learning and development brochure and assorted graphic assets to allow internal teams the flexibility to create branded emails, intranet pages and newsletters.